ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArrayReverse.md

 Returns an array with all of the elements reversed.

+The value in [0] within the input array will then exist in [n] in the output array, where n is the amount of elements in the array minus one.

 ## Method Signature

 ```
 ArrayReverse(array=[array])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|